tohakvetinski13/Go-MongoDB/Read/readme.md

-# Reading the document in MongoDB using Golang
+# Reading the document from MongoDB using Golang